Workers' Compensation Appeals Board

 - Any party appealing to the Workers’ Compensation Appeals Board may be represented by a Tennessee licensed attorney in good standing.

 - An attorney licensed outside of Tennessee may apply for admission pro hac vice.

 - Any party that is a natural person may represent himself or herself.

-- Any corporation or other artificial person may participate through a duly authorized representative such as an officer, director or appropriate employee, but must be represented by counsel in all proceedings before the Workers’ Compensation Appeals Board.
+- Any corporation or another artificial person may participate through a duly authorized representative such as an officer, director or appropriate employee, but must be represented by counsel in all proceedings before the Workers’ Compensation Appeals Board.

 - No party may be represented by a non-attorney.

 - A filing fee of $75.00 must be paid by the appealing party at the time the Notice of Appeal is filed or within ten calendar days thereafter.
 Payment shall be made by check, money order, or by credit card.
-In the alternative, the appealing party may file within the ten-day period an Affidavit of Indigency seeking a waiver of the filing fee.
+In the alternative, the appealing party may file within the ten-day period an Affidavit of Indigency seeking a waiver of the filing fee

 Questions should be directed to:

 Matthew Salyer, Clerk